darioegb/angular-super-heroes/README.md

     }
   },
   "validations": {
-    "required": "The field is required.",
+    "required": "The field is required."
     // other validations
   }
 }
 ```

 ## Documentation